jharwell/fordyca/docs/parameters.md

 #### `interactivity`

 A measure of convergence using nearest neighbor distances.
+This tag is optional.

 - `enable` - If this measure is enabled or not.
 Relatively cheap to compute in large swarms.

 #### `angular_order`

 A measure of convergence using congruence of robot orientations.
+This tag is optional.

 - `enable` - If this measure is enabled or not.
 Relatively cheap to compute in large swarms.

 ### `oracle`

+This tag is optional.

 #### `tasking_oracle`

+This tag is optional.
+All attributes default to `false` if they are omitted.

 - `task_exec_est` - If enabled, then this will inject perfect estimates of task execution time based on the performance of the entire swarm